| Jonathan Millen is a Professor in the Department of Communication at Rider

 It seems everyone has stories to tell about the music in their lives, and when given the opportunity, will

+share them openly and enthusiastically.
 In general, playing in a band allows me to consider myself an artist.
 While scholarship demands a certain

 creativity, music is bound by a less restrictive set of expectations.
 Similarly, I always have said that